bradfogle/local-dynamodb-serverless/README.md

 # local-dynamodb-serverless
 ## Overview
 We've been doing a lot of development recently with AWS Lambda and DynamoDB.
-While there are some great tools and frameworks for describing, deploying and monitoring these services to AWS, we didn't have a great / standardized way for working with these solutions locally.
+While there are some great tools and frameworks for describing, deploying and monitoring these services with AWS, we didn't have a great / standardized way for working with these solutions locally.

 This sample app demonstrates usage of the `serverless-dynamodb-local` and `serverless-offline` Serverless plugins as well as `dynamodb-admin`.